sflorezs1/sflorezs1-st0263/lab2-2/Backend/README.md

 ### Create second machine
 - Create a new GCP Compute Engine Virtual Machine using the image `backend-image`.
 And name it `backend-2`.
 - That's it!
 Yay!

+### Load balancer
+- Create a new GCP Compute Engine Virtual Machine using the image `generic-docker-image`.
+And name it `backend-balancer`.
+- Reserve the external IP for this machine so it becomes static.
+- Get a domain, create a dns register for `back.domain.com` pointing to the external ip of this machine and follow [this tutorial](https://github.com/st0263eafit/st0263-2261/tree/main/docker-nginx-wordpress-ssl-letsencrypt) to get a certificate and enable ssl on this machine.
+- SSH into it and run:
+    ```bash
+    sudo apt install docker-compose
+    mkdir balancer
+    cd balancer
+    ```
+- create a `docker-compose.yml` file and paste the following